dhananjayhegde/TattvaNext/README.md

 ## Getting Started

-Project is developed using `yarn`.
+`yarn` package manager is used.

-Once you clone the repo, start by runnin:
+Once you clone the repo, start by running:

 ```bash
 yarn install